 But buried in the article is this: both candidates received roughly the same amount of out-of-state money—about $58,000.

 Westside Current banks on people’s political ignorance and lack of diligence to check facts.
-The “outside funding” sounds damning but when you understand that outside funding is standard practice in LA elections.
+The “outside funding” sounds damning until you understand that outside funding is standard practice in LA elections.
 According to the LA Forward Institute’s analysis, 38% of all contributions in LA’s 2024 primary came from people outside the city.
 In Council District 12’s race, over 60% came from outside LA.

-So Malik’s 23% out-of-state funding is actually belowthe citywide norm.
+So Malik’s 23% out-of-state funding is actually below the citywide norm.
 But that context would ruin the “outside money” narrative, wouldn’t it?

 Landlord PACs- The Corporate Landlord Machine